10kshaodow/SWEN_Project-2022-/README.md

 ## Known bugs and disclaimers

-v1.1 - No validation has been implemented, negative quantities and prices are allowed.
+v3.1 - No known bugs.

 ## Curl commands for testing
 These commands are written for bash. replace {} with the correct parameters (such as the id or search term)j.